ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Accepted Claim Set value with the same key is incorrect then the Reference Value does not match.

-The Verifier MUST iterate over the reference value `digests` array, locating algorithms which are present in the reference value and the Accepted Claims Set entry.
+The Verifier MUST iterate over the Reference Value `digests` array, locating algorithms which are present in the Reference Value and the Accepted Claims Set entry.

 If the hash algorithm identifier which is present in the Reference Value